Bass fishing: High school

 The state of Illinois was the first to make competitive bass fishing a state-sanctioned high school sport in 2009.
 They offer 22 sectional tournaments which cater to 250 high school teams across the state.
 Teams which qualify at the sectional level compete for the state title in May.

 States across the country have taken to Illinois' lead.
 Kentucky was the second to follow suit in 2012.
 Private groups have seen the opportunity to grow the industry as well through exposure of high school student to tournament bass fishing.
-The Bass Federation, for example, offers high school tournament series in over 40 states, eventually crowning a State Champion and giving them the opportunity to compete on the national level.
+The Bass Federation, for example, offers high school tournament series in 44 states, eventually crowning a State Champion and giving them the opportunity to compete on the national level.

 Collegiate

 Competitive collegiate bass fishing circuits in the United States include FLW College Fishing, the Bassmaster College Series, and Cabela's Collegiate Bass Fishing Series.

-The FLW College Series includes three regional qualifiers in each of the five regions of the United States denoted by FLW.
+The FLW College Series includes three regional qualifiers in each of five regions of the U.S. denoted by FLW.
 The top fifteen finishing teams in each of these regional qualifiers advance to the Regional Invitational tournament and have an opportunity to advance to the FLW College National Championship and fish for a place in the following year's Forrest L Woods Cup Professional Bass Tournament.

-Similarly, the Bassmaster College Series divides the nation into 5 regions.
+Similarly, the Bassmaster College Series divides the nation into five regions.
 They only offer one qualifying opportunity at the regional level as opposed to the three offered by the FLW College Series.
-The top 15 from each of the 5 regional qualifiers advance directly to the Bassmaster College Series National Champion and compete for a position in the following year's Bassmaster Classic.
+The top 15 from each of the 5 regional qualifiers advance directly to the Bassmaster College Series National Champion and compete for a position in the next year's Bassmaster Classic.

 The Cabelas Collegiate Bass Fishing Series is compiled of numerous tournaments accredited by the Association of Collegiate Anglers.
 The tournaments range in size from 20–30 boats all the way up to 100+ boats.
 The Cabelas Collegiate Bass Fishing Series compiles a ranking of "School of the Year" points, which are often coveted by schools across the country.
-These points are gathered through successful tournament finishes in tournaments recognized by the Association of Collegiate Anglers.
+Points are gathered through successful tournament finishes in tournaments recognized by the Association of Collegiate Anglers.
 Cabelas Collegiate Bass Fishing Series also hosts a large-scale national open.
-This is not the only one of its kind, as BoatUS also hosts a similar "National Championship."
+That is not the only one of its kind, as BoatUS hosts a similar "National Championship."
 Unlike the Bassmaster College Series and FLW College Series National Championships, these require no qualification from regional tournaments, and can be entered simply by signing up and paying the entry fee.

 Indiana University was the first to establish a tournament fishing club in 1989, with Purdue University creating one soon afterwards.
 The University of Illinois was third to make a tournament bass fishing student organization, and the trend has grown tremendously ever since.